 If your initial planned schedule doesn’t meet the criteria, you can still become eligible.
 To do this, you must work enough hours to meet the eligibility criteria during a period of six consecutive months (does not have to be your initial six months of work).
 Then, you’ll become eligible starting the month immediately following the six consecutive months during which you met the eligibility criteria.
 (You must work at least eight hours into your seventh month to maintain eligibility).

-The UW Benefits Office monitors all hours worked at UW and determines when you establish eligibility.
-When you become eligible, Benefits sends you written notice to your home address.
+The UW Integrated Service Center monitors all hours worked at UW and determines when you establish eligibility.
+You will be notified when you become eligible by an electronic notice sent via Workday to your UW email address.
 Note: student employment is not eligible for consideration toward faculty and staff benefits.

 File an appeal of eligibility

-You may appeal an eligibility determination in writing to Benefits within 30 days of receiving an eligibility notice.
+You may appeal an eligibility determination in writing to the Integrated Service Center within 30 days of receiving an eligibility notice.
 You’ll need to complete an appeal form and note the specific reasons for your appeal.